Summary 2021 Adopt-A-Trail –

-In 2019, CTF Field Operations Manager Brent Adams continued managing the Adopt-A-Trail program.
-Adams lead three training sessions for Adopters.
-During his four years of leadership, 56% of current Adopters have attended a training session.
+In 2021, CTF Field Operations Manager Darin Radatz continued managing the Adopt-A-Trail program.
+Radatz lead three training sessions for Adopters.
+During his year of leadership, 54% of current Adopters have attended a training session.
 Trainings focused on maintaining and improving drainage, identifying problems, and reporting to the CTF office.

 Adopters do important work in their sections of trail, which range from 1.6 to 16.8 miles.
 Some do the work alone and some assemble a group for the outing.
 Visiting as soon as they can after the snow melts in late spring, they cut and remove fallen trees, rake and hoe silt and debris out of the water diversions to limit erosion, assess the signage, and report their work and findings.
 Adopters make sure the trail is passable for hikers, cyclists, and horseback riders.

-- Brent Adams continues to manage the Adopt-A-Trail program.
+- Darin Radatz continues to manage the Adopt-A-Trail program.

 - Three successful Adopter Trainings